zendesk/zendesk_api_client_php/CBP_UPGRADE_GUIDE.md

 ### CBP ordering

-When moving from OBP to CBP sorting params change as well:
+When moving from OBP to CBP sorting params _may_ change as well:

 - From: `?sort_name=updated_at&sort_order=desc`
 - To: `sort=-updated_at`